 KwaMashu was one of the first townships to emerge in Durban, and was the direct result of the Group Areas Act which saw the forced removal of residents from Cato Manor (uMkhumbane), amongst other areas.
 The aim was to clear Durban of its ‘slum’ areas, allaying the security concerns of the white residents, and at the same segregating urban areas in terms of race.
 The KwaMashu township was first proposed in 1948, with construction only starting nearly a decade later, in September 1957.
 By February 1962, the population of KwaMashu had reached 40 000, and was continuing to grow at a rapid rate as the Group Areas Act was implemented in other areas, and more and more people migrated from rural areas into the city in search of jobs.

-Post 1994 a number of programmes, such as the Hostels to Homes scheme, attempted to transform the buildings into family accommodation.
+Post-1994 a number of programmes, such as the Hostels to Homes scheme, attempted to transform the buildings into family accommodation.
 The KwaMashu Hostel now houses not only men, but women and children as well.
-There are of course instances where the residents have adapted well to life within the hostel, but the notoriety of the apartheid hostels remains, with squalid living conditions, and unheard of murder rates.
+There are of course instances where the residents adapted well to life within the hostel, but the notoriety of the apartheid hostels remains, with squalid living conditions, and unheard of murder rates.

 Published by UKZN Press towards the end of last year, Hostels in South Africa: Spaces of Perplexity, looks at the transformation of the KwaMashu Hostel in the 21st century.
 The author, Nomkhosi Xulu-Gama, who spent two years living in the hostel, offers a unique view of life within the KwaMashu community, and specifically of life within the confines of the hostel.